 Ok, so now that you understand that paying something like $200 or $500 for 50k words is not a living wage, and isn’t even minimum wage, let’s talk about your budget.
 You may not be able to afford the $750 or $1,250 that is fairer for a 50k word book.

-(Again, a 50k word book could cost even more depending on the speed of the editor, the type of editing, if they are charging more than $50 an hour, and the state of your manuscript.
+(Again, a 50k word book could cost even more depending on the speed of the editor, the type of editing, how many rounds you are getting, if they are charging more than $50 an hour, and the state of your manuscript.
 While I average seven pages an hour, I have edited as slow as four pages an hour for a manuscript that needed more editing.)